Pham, Padres use big six-run 10th for 12-7 win over Giants

 ROSTER MOVES

 To clear room for Belt (right Achilles tendinitis) and Longoria to return, the Giants optioned OFs Jaylin Davis and Joe McCarthy to their alternate site in San Jose and designated RHP Dany Jimenez for assignment.
-Manager Gabe Kapler said in his meeting with Davis on Wednesday night, he told the outfielder: “We believe in you.
+Kapler said in his meeting with Davis on Wednesday night, he told the outfielder: “We believe in you.
 We support you.
 We’re never going to stop communicating with you.”
 Kapler added, ”he’s a step away from the major leagues at any given time and we still believe he’s going to make an important impact on this club.” … OF Steven Duggar was recalled from San Jose and started in right field.

 UP NEXT